 Attending a Wake

 When attending a wake, it is essential to dress appropriately, usually in dark or subdued colors.
 Being respectful and considerate of the grieving family’s feelings is also important.
 If you cannot attend the wake or funeral service, sending a card or a message expressing your condolences is still appreciated.
+For additinonal idea at what to wear at a wake check this Farewelllit Blog.

 The Role of Mourning and Remembrance